 - International trading with no geographical bounds that is open 24/7 with no restrictions, that is an improvement of at least 5X in available trading time (stock markets only function from 9ish to 4:30 PM every day), also there is much less information asymmetry in this space as everything is open for everyone’s viewing

-- Crypto tokens for distributed computing e.g. Golem, Gridcoin; this is an exploding space, and the problems that graphic engineers and 3D renders face today such as them taking weeks to process a large scale file are solved, these markets are amenable to these solutions
+- Crypto tokens for distributed computing e.g. Golem, Gridcoin; this is an exploding space, and the problems that graphics engineers and 3D renders face today such as them taking weeks to process a large scale file are solved, these markets are amenable to these solutions

 - Crypto tokens for distributed prediction markets e.g. Gnosis, Augur, Stox

-- Distributed storage solutions using IPFS e.g. Siacoin, StorJ, Ethereum Swarm, Filecoin; this solved the inefficiencies of expensive, slow centralized repositories with a single point of failure by having built in redundancy
+- Distributed storage solutions using IPFS e.g. Siacoin, StorJ, Ethereum Swarm, Filecoin; this solved the inefficiencies of expensive, slow centralized repositories with a single point of failure by having built-in redundancy

 - Distributed voting protocols e.g. District0x, allows you to propose a new marketplace like Ethlance, ENSFactory which will directly compete with centralized entities like GoDaddy, Airbnb, and Craigslist/classifieds

-- Decentralized exchanges eg EtherDelta, DEX; these are incredible, just smart contracts that are entirely open source and published to the Ethereum public Blockchain for anyone to see and use
+- Decentralized exchanges eg EtherDelta, DEX; these are incredible, just smart contracts that are open source and published to the Ethereum public Blockchain for anyone to see and use

 - The concept of forking code repositories to create your own token in a single hour, this is what Litecoin is to Bitcoin